Brussels: Road network

 The Rue de la Loi/Wetstraat is one of the city's main streets.

 In medieval times, Brussels stood at the intersection of routes running north–south (the modern Rue Haute/Hoogstraat) and east–west (Chaussée de Gand/Gentsesteenweg–Rue du Marché aux Herbes/Grasmarkt–Rue de Namur/Naamsestraat).
 The ancient pattern of streets, radiating from the Grand-Place, in large part remains, but has been overlaid by boulevards built over the river Senne, over the city walls and over the railway connection between the North and South Stations.
 In 2012, Brussels had the most congested traffic in Europe and North America, according to US traffic information platform INRIX.

 Brussels is the hub of a range of national roads, the main ones being clockwise: the N1 (N to Breda), N2 (E to Maastricht), N3 (E to Aachen), N4 (SE to Luxembourg), N5 (S to Reims), N6 (S to Maubeuge), N7 (SW to Lille), N8 (W to Koksijde) and N9 (NW to Ostend).
-Usually named chaussées/steenwegen, these highways normally run in a straight line, but sometimes lose themselves in a maze of narrow shopping streets.
+Usually named chaussées/steenwegen, these roads normally run in a straight line, but sometimes lose themselves in a maze of narrow shopping streets.
 The region is skirted by the European route E19 (N-S) and the E40 (E-W), while the E411 leads away to the SE.
 Brussels has an orbital motorway, numbered R0 (R-zero) and commonly referred to as the Ring.
 It is pear-shaped, as the southern side was never built as originally conceived, owing to residents' objections.

-The city centre, sometimes known as the Pentagon, is surrounded by an inner ring road, the Small Ring (Petite Ceinture, Kleine Ring), a sequence of boulevards formally numbered R20 or N0.
+The city centre, sometimes known as the Pentagon, is surrounded by an inner ring road, the Small Ring (Petite Ceinture, Kleine Ring), a sequence of boulevards formally numbered R20.
 These were built upon the site of the second set of city walls following their demolition.
-The Metro line 2 runs under much of these.
+The Metro line 2 runs alongside (not actually under) much of these.
 Since June 2015, a number of central boulevards inside the Pentagon have become car-free, limiting transit traffic through the old city.

 On the eastern side of the region, the R21 or Greater Ring (Grande Ceinture, Grote Ring) is formed by a string of boulevards that curves round from Laeken to Uccle.
 Some premetro stations (see Brussels Metro) were built on that route.
 A little further out, a stretch numbered R22 leads from Zaventem to Saint-Job.